momentumlearn/almac-training/notes/04-selecting-and-updating-data.md

 -- Find students that have graduated but have no resumé SELECT name
   FROM students
- WHERE graduated = 't'
+ WHERE graduated = 1
    AND resume IS NULL;

 -- Find students that have graduated or are in the most recent cohorts SELECT name, cohort
   FROM students
- WHERE graduated = 't'
+ WHERE graduated = 1
     OR cohort >= 10;
 ```